merry-berry-acai/docs/README.md

     3. Browse the menu and add "Acai Bowl" and "Smoothie" items to the shopping cart.
     4. Access the cart dropdown in the navigation bar and click "View Cart" to navigate to the full cart page.
     5. On the cart page, click "Proceed to Checkout" to initiate the checkout process.
-    6. Fill in the checkout form with realistic and valid customer details:
-        - First Name: John
-        - Last Name: Smith
-        - Email: `john.smith_dev_e2e@example.com` (Example email address)
-        - Phone: 951-555-1212 (Example phone number)
-        - Address: 789 Pine Lane
-        - City: Riverside
-        - State: CA
-        - Zip Code: 92507
-    7. Progress through the checkout steps by clicking "Next" to navigate through Payment information and Order Review stages.
+    6. Progress through the checkout steps by clicking "Next" to navigate through Payment information and Order Review stages.
-    8. On the final "Review Order" stage, carefully review order details and then click "Place Order" to submit the order.
+    7. On the final "Review Order" stage, carefully review order details and then click "Place Order" to submit the order.
 - **Expected Result:** Upon successful order placement, the user should be redirected to the "Order Confirmation" page, indicating successful order submission.
 This page should display:
   - URL path in the browser address bar: `/status` (indicating navigation to the order status page)
   - Prominent visible text: "Order Confirmation" (clearly confirming order success)